 One important difference between the two providers is that MDHearing doesn’t offer customizable models, as they take a one-size-fits-most approach.
 Eargo offers solutions fitted to your ear anatomy, so if your ears don’t fit the “typical” mold, they may be a better fit.
 MDHearing offers behind-the-ear (BTE) and in-the-ear (ITE) hearing aids, while Eargo only offers in-the-ear models.
 If you’re looking for a BTE model, MDHearing will be the better pick.
 We’ll get into more detail about both companies’ products below!

-MDHearing offers three models of BTE hearing aids and an ITE option.
+MDHearing offers three models of BTE hearing aids and two ITE options.
 Each model comes with different levels of tech and features, so you can find a hearing aid that fits both your budget and your lifestyle.
 There are basic, budget options for users who want to keep things simple, and rechargeable models with Bluetooth and smartphone compatibility for those who want the bells and whistles.
 We like that MDHearing sells hearing aids individually and in pairs, whereas Eargo only sells their devices in pairs.
-For users who only need one hearing aid, you'll be able to save on the cost, and you won't have an extra device lying around that never gets used.
+For users who only need one hearing aid, you’ll be able to save on the cost, and you won’t have an extra device lying around that never gets used.

-Eargo's product lineup features four ITE devices designed for discretion and the ultimate comfort.
+Eargo’s product lineup features three ITE devices designed for discretion and the ultimate comfort.
 Their top-tier models have companion mobile apps so you can easily control your hearing aids from your phone.
 Like MDHearing, Eargo has rechargeable options and models with high-tech features to block out background noise and help you focus in on the important sounds.